JuliaOpt/MathProgBase.jl/docs/src/solverinterface.md

 ## Result Status

 The `PrimalStatus` and `DualStatus` attributes are meant to explain how to interpret the result returned by the solver.
-The value of the attributes are of type `ResultStatus`.
+The value of the attributes are of type `ResultStatusCode`.

 ```@docs
 PrimalStatus